Westhill High School Core Values

 Westhill High School values learning because it promotes academic excellence, civic responsibility, and personal growth.
-Our community provides all students with opportunities to acquire, analyze, and apply knowledge.
+Our school encourages students to think creatively, work collaboratively, reason critically, and communicate effectively in order to be prepared for higher education and success in the 21st century.

 The year was 1969.
 The month, November.
 Construction commenced, and for Westhill High School, it was the beginning.
 The estimated cost of the proposed school was $12.8 million for the 335,500 square foot building.
 The ground breaking ceremony was held on November 25, 1969.
 The final cost of this enormous project?
 About $14.8 million.